IDKYamHere/Siddhanth_Rao/README.md

 ___

 You can use this repository to make your own CV/resume website.

-Hosting the webiste is absolutely free as we use Github's hosting service and every user gets 1 free hosting website. (pages.github.com)
+Hosting the webiste is absolutely free as we use Github's hosting service and every user gets 1 free hosting website (pages.github.com)

 ___

- ## Creating the Github webiste :
+ ## Creating the Github website :

+pages.github.com

 Head over to GitHub and create a new repository named username.github.io